Buck Rogers (song): Background

-The video was shot in Berlin, Germany in an underground car park and a sports complex.

 Reception

 In the United Kingdom the single was released on 8 January 2001 as two CD singles and a 7-inch vinyl single.
 The song was played on Radio 1 and appeared on their A-list, meaning the single would be in high rotation.
 On the day of single release, the band performed an in-store at the now closed London branch of Tower Records.
 Due to the single selling strongly during the course of the week, the band were invited onto The Pepsi Chart Show on Channel 5, and BBC One's Top of the Pops.
 The band were forced to cancel two signings as a result of this.

 Chart performance

 "Buck Rogers" entered the charts at number five in the United Kingdom, it went on to spend a second week in the top 10 at number eight.
 In South Africa, the track was very well received by radio DJs by reaching number one on the 5FM top 40.
 Later in the year the band were invited by the radio station as a headline act for their 26th birthday celebrations concert, due to the success the band had with them at the time.

 After the top-five success of the single, Grant was asked in an April 2001 edition of a Feederweb fanzine if he felt under pressure to deliver another radio-friendly song, in reply he said:

 Grant said in a 2005 Q magazine interview that he did not want to be remembered for it, as he said it is "a throwaway pop song" and he is more of a dark songwriter.
-However, he said if it was not for the song, Feeder would not be here today.
+Nonetheless, he said if it was not for the song, Feeder would not be here today.